EURO GOVT-Safety sought in Bunds before Cyprus vote on bank levy

 By Ana Nicolaci da Costa

-LONDON, March 19 (Reuters) - Uncertainty that Cyprus can avoid a default underpinned safe-haven Bunds on Tuesday, with lawmakers due to vote later on a controversial law that would secure the country a bailout but penalise some savers.
+LONDON, March 19 (Reuters) - Uncertainty that Cyprus can avoid a default underpinned safe-haven Bunds on Tuesday, with lawmakers due to vote later on a controversial law that would secure the country a bailout but penalize ordinary savers.

-Cyprus’s government proposed earlier to spare small investors from a tax on bank deposits in a last-minute attempt to win parliamentary backing for the rescue, but lawmakers still seem likely to reject the levy, a government spokesman said.
+A government official said parliament is likely to reject a levy on bank deposits, even as Cypriot and euro zone officials sought to soften an initial proposal that many investors say sets a dangerous precedent for the euro zone.

-That would move the country closer to default and a banking collapse.
+“We are just waiting for another headline out of Cyprus,” said one trader, adding that buying Bunds “is the only trade to have on.”

 The proposal for a one-off charge on bank accounts held in Cyprus unsettled financial markets on Monday, reflecting worries it could spark bank runs in other struggling euro zone states and revive the bloc’s debt crisis.